RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-MaterialRecoveryAndDisposal_WA_1986-2014.md

 - Remove column Column 31
 - Remove column Column 32

-Rename each column to remove decimal in year and facet for all non-numeric values (N/A, N/C) and replace with blank values
+Rename each column to standardize format, and facet each column for all non-numeric values (N/A, N/C) and replace with blank values
 - Rename column 1986.0 to 1986
 - Text transform on cells in column 1986 using expression null
 - Text transform on cells in column 1986 using expression null